nabin154/socialMedia/README.md

 #### User Authentication: :

--Users can sign up, log in, and securely authenticate using access tokens and refresh tokens.
+- Users can sign up, log in, and securely authenticate using access tokens and refresh tokens.

 #### Friend Management::